First Haitian Baptist Church of Belle Glade

-The Development Center will focus on education for children and young teens.
+The Enrichment Center will focus on education for children and young teens.
 Monday, the focus is reading; Tuesday, math; Wednesday, science and social studies; Thursday, Creole; Friday is church.

 In addition, the Center hopes to expand programs to include a senior’s program, cultural programming, along with space for a nursery and children’s area, when church services are being held at the church.